A lot of people want to use heating oil as a viable heating option.

 To illustrate how much more efficient 90 AFUE vs. 80 AFUE oil furnace is, let’s look at the following example.

 Example: Let’s say we have two 80,000 BTU oil furnaces with 80 AFUE and 90 AFUE.
 How much we have to spend in heating oil dollars to heat a standard-sized house per heating season?

-Let’s presume we use the oil furnace 4 hours per day for 6 months; totaling in 720 hours of use.
+Let’s presume we use the oil furnace 4 hours per day for 6 months, totaling 720 hours of use.
 We already know that 1 gallon of heating oil holds 139,000 BTU of heating energy.
-80 AFUE furnace will be able to extract 80% of that energy (or 111,200 BTU) and 90 AFUE furnaces will extract 90% (or 125,100 BTU).
+80 AFUE furnace will extract 80% of that energy (or 111,200 BTU), and 90 AFUE furnaces will extract 90% (or 125,100 BTU).
 Here are the calculated seasonal oil costs: